Ann Leckie

 Ann Leckie (born March 2, 1966) is an American author of science fiction and fantasy.
 Her 2013 debut novel Ancillary Justice, which features artificial consciousness and gender-blindness, won the 2014 Hugo Award for Best Novel, as well as the Nebula Award, the Arthur C. Clarke Award, and the BSFA Award.
 The sequels, Ancillary Sword and Ancillary Mercy, each won the Locus Award and were both nominated for the Nebula Award.
-Provenance, published in 2017, and Translation State, published in 2023, are also set in the Imperial Radch universe.
+Provenance, published in 2017, Translation State, published in 2023, and Radiant Star, published in 2026, are also set in the Imperial Radch universe.

 Leckie's first fantasy novel, The Raven Tower, was published in February 2019.

 Career

 Having grown up as a science fiction fan in St. Louis, Missouri, Leckie's attempts in her youth to get her science fiction works published were unsuccessful.
 One of her few publications from that time was an unattributed bodice-ripper in True Confessions.

 After giving birth to her children in 1996 and 2000, boredom as a stay-at-home mother motivated her to sketch a first draft of what would become Ancillary Justice for National Novel Writing Month 2002.
 In 2005, Leckie attended the Clarion West Writers Workshop, where she studied under Octavia Butler.
 After that, she wrote Ancillary Justice over a period of six years; it was picked up by the publisher Orbit in 2012 and published the following year.

 Leckie has published numerous short stories, in outlets including Subterranean Magazine, Strange Horizons, and Realms of Fantasy.
 Her short stories have been selected for inclusion in year's best collections, such as The Year's Best Science Fiction & Fantasy, edited by Rich Horton.

 She edited the science fiction and fantasy online magazine Giganotosaurus from 2010 to 2013, and is assistant editor of the PodCastle podcast.
 She served as the secretary of the Science Fiction and Fantasy Writers of America from 2012 to 2013.